Spectra Trace Offset and Graph Size Tools - Quick-access to common graph and trace modify commands

 The Quick-Scale panel

-This panel attaches directly to the top graph and provides a sub-set of the functionality of the Trace Offset panel.
-The difference is that all changes are immediately applied to the data (i.e., the wave is directly modified) and that images can be worked on as well.
-Attach the panel to a graph by choosing 'Spectra Tools' -> 'Attach Quick-Scale Panel ...' or executing the following in the command line:
+This panel attaches itself to the top graph and provides a sub-set of the functionality of the Trace Offset panel.
+All changes are immediately applied to the data (i.e., the wave is directly modified) and images are supported as well.
+Attach the panel to a graph by choosing 'Spectra Tools' → 'Attach Quick-Scale Panel ...' or executing the following in the command line:

 AttachQuickScalePanel()

-The Normalize field shows the intensity at the cursor location.
-Dial in a value here and the data will be multiplied the cursor position will reflect this value.
-The Revert Norm. button reverts this change.
+The Normalize at Csr to field shows the intensity at the cursor location.
+Dial in a value here and the data will be multiplied so that the cursor position will end up at this value.
+The Undo Normalization button reverts this change.

-The data scaling can be changed by modifying the X pos. field, which changes the x-scaling so that the cursor ends up at this new position.
-The do Y checkbox switches the controls to y-scaling for images (2D data).
-You can also adjust the Relative Shift from the initial position.
+The data scaling can be changed by modifying the Set X at Csr parameter, which changes the x-scaling so that the cursor ends up at this position.
+The Set Y checkbox switches to y-scaling for images (2D data).
+You can adjust the Relative Shift from the initial position as well.

-The Arithmetic Op. field provides functionality to add, subtract, multiply or divide the data by a value or simple function.
+The Arithmetic Operation field provides functionality to add, subtract, multiply or divide the data by a value or simple function.
 The expression should start with the +, -, * or / character.
-Otherwise it works the same as if you would write the expression into the command line (e.g., entering '/3' is the same as executing 'mydata /= 3' in the command line).
+Otherwise, it works the same as if you would write the expression into the command line (e.g., entering '/3' is the same as executing 'mydata /= 3' in the command line).
 The operation will only work on the current trace or selected column (for an image).
-If you uncheck One Column then the operation will be applied to the whole image / 2D data.
+If you uncheck One Column then the operation will be applied to the whole image.

 Using Trace Normalization from the Command Line